Cyber-Syndicates/cybersyndicates.com/content/post/top-red-team-tips.md

 This is not always enforced depending on engagement and type of operation you are conducting.
 Heck, I have broken this rule in all types of scenarios, for phishing or another quick testing.
 The reality of the matter your core C2 servers or “Team Servers” if you are a CS user are HVA (High-Value Assets) and need to be secured like one.
 This mean full-scale firewall to only allow the ports used for an engagement (80,443,8080) and IPTable rules for allowed IP space for ssh and inbound connections from our redirectors.
 While our redirectors will come and go we need to trust our core C2 servers, and if they are exposed at any given time all it takes is a patient attacker to gain access.
 Lastly, never re-use a redirector.
 NEVER CROSS STREAMS!
 {{< img-post path="/image" file="vps_redirectors.jpg" alt="red team redirctors" type="center" percent="100">}}

 If you have the time I highly suggest looking at CobaltStikes video on setting up redirectors as this will most likely apply to multiple situations or tools.
 In most cases, i have found during my setup that Socat was reliable and solid as a brick.
 I even started asking around and it seems it's the go too.
-Here is the Socat example from CobaltStrike, the video bellow is a great walk through of this process:
+Here is the Socat example from CobaltStrike, the video below is a great walk through of this process:

 ```
 socat TCP4-LISTEN:80,fork TCP4:54.197.3.16:80